 *Plan ahead – Once you have your list of bulk items you think would be beneficial and cost effective, you can start planning ahead.
 Buy the things you need right now, and save the other bulk items for later.
 Don’t try to stock up on everything all at once.
 And if you don’t think you can swing the bulk version of an item one month, buy it smaller.
 We do this a lot.
 If I can’t get my bulk flour, I’ll buy smaller packages weekly until I have a little more money saved up.

-*Be creative – My husband and son hunt, so some of our bulk meat comes from their excursions.
+*Be creative – My husband hunts, so some of our bulk meat comes from his excursions.
 Another good way to buy in bulk is to find other families to share your bulk buys with.
 Go in on the price together and split the bulk item between the two of you.
 Find out if there are cash discounts at certain stores – sometimes you will find this when buying and processing meat.

 *Shop your pantry – When you are making your weekly menu plan and grocery list, always take a look at what you have on hand first.
 Try to create meals from what you have.
 This will save you a mint!